-If you’re thinking about applying to one of our 2017 Schools programmes or experiences, here’s more detail on what you will need to do next, with the exception of the EY Scholarship.
+If you’re thinking about applying to one of our 2018 Apprenticeship programmes or experiences, here’s more detail on what you will need to do next, with the exception of the EY Scholarship.

 Strengths are the things we are good at and energise us.
 Using your strengths can enable you to perform at your best and have a fulfilling professional life.
 By assessing your individual strengths, we can assess your future potential to succeed at EY.

 There are four stages to applying for a vacancy.
 Read below for more information on each stage so that you are clear on what to expect.

 If you are a school leaver looking to do something different you’ll find a programme for you.

 Search our current Schools vacancies by clicking on the above 'Apply Now' button on the top right hand side of this page and search for an opportunity to get your career at EY off to a great start.

 Once you’ve registered for your first choice vacancy, we will capture your personal details and ask about your academic background.
 We won’t screen out your application on your academic grades; our final decision will take into account how you do in other aspects of our selection process.